scala/docs.scala-lang/overviews/macros/bundles.md

 2. Moreover, since macro parameters are path-dependent on the macro context, [special incantations](/overviews/macros/overview.html#writing_bigger_macros) are required to wire implementations and helpers together.

-Macro bundles provide a solution to these problems by allowing macro implementations to be declared in traits, which extend `scala.reflect.macros.BlackboxMacro` or `scala.reflect.macros.WhiteboxMacro`.
-These base traits predefine `val c: BlackboxContext` and `val c: WhiteboxContext` correspondingly, relieving macro implementations from having to declare the context in their signatures, which simplifies modularization.
+Macro bundles provide a solution to these problems by allowing macro implementations to be declared in classes that take `c: BlackboxContext` or `c: WhiteboxContext` as their constructor parameters, relieving macro implementations from having to declare the context in their signatures, which simplifies modularization.

-    trait BlackboxMacro {
-      val c: BlackboxContext
-    }

-    trait WhiteboxMacro {
-      val c: WhiteboxContext
-    }

 Referencing macro implementations defined in bundles works in the same way as with impls defined in objects.
 You specify a bundle name and then select a method from it, providing type arguments if necessary.

-    import scala.reflect.macros.Context
-    import scala.reflect.macros.BlackboxMacro
+    import scala.reflect.macros.blackbox.Context

-    trait Impl extends BlackboxMacro {
+    class Impl(val c: Context) {
       def mono = c.literalUnit
       def poly[T: c.WeakTypeTag] = c.literal(c.weakTypeOf[T].toString)
     }